-Beta-glucanase is also used in enological practices during the aging process of wine, particularly when aged with the lees using micro-oxygenation.
-The enzyme aids in the autolysis of the yeast cells to release polysaccharides and mannoproteins, which are believed to aid in the color and texture of the wine.
+Beta glucanase enzyme is also used in enological practices during the aging process of wine, particularly when aged with the lees using micro-oxygenation.
+The Beta glucanase enzymes aids in the autolysis of the yeast cells to release polysaccharides and mannoproteins, which are believed to aid in the color and texture of the wine.

-This enzyme hydrolyzes the β1,3-glycosidic bonds of beta-glucans that are present in the cell walls for reducing the viscosity of barley, wheat, rice, rye, and malt other cereal grains, which have high β-glucan content.
+This Beta glucanase enzymes hydrolyzes the β1,3-glycosidic bonds of beta-glucans that are present in the cell walls for reducing the viscosity of barley, wheat, rice, rye, and malt other cereal grains, which have high β-glucan content.

-A Beta-Glucanase enzyme preparation is also used to reduce the wort viscosity and to improve solid/liquid separation for filtration and lautering purposes.
+A Beta Glucanase enzymes preparation is also used to reduce the wort viscosity and to improve solid/liquid separation for filtration and lautering purposes.
 High levels of β-glucans in brewing raw materials ought to be avoided as they can cause problems, particularly in wort production and beer filtration. β-Glucanases are important as they are essential in breaking down the complex β-glucan molecules to smaller units.

 Animals can break down things like proteins, fats, and carbs in their food.
 But they struggle to digest substances like beta-glucan because they don’t have enough special enzymes to break them down.
 Animal feeds with a high beta-glucan content have lower nutrient digestibility and disrupted intestine resident microbiota as a result.
 This can be avoided by ensuring that beta-glucan is properly digested by including exogenous beta-glucanase in animal feeds.
 Exogenous beta-glucanases efficiently eradicate the negative effects associated with beta-glucan and maintain the natural microbiota in the gastrointestinal tract.